Instruction generation

 • Missing — created fresh

 The rule is "never clobber a practitioner edit."
-Updating an installed project to a newer commonplace release is a manual diff-and-merge step, not a re-run.
+Updating an installed project to a newer Commonplace release is a manual diff-and-merge step, not a re-run.

 What's not generated